arcxp-ce-support/Fusion-Training-User-Stories/README.md

 1. Create .env

-2. Copy env.example to .env and edit the file to replace the placeholders with your correct values.
+2. Copy env.example to .env.

 3. The only way to access the values (CONTENT_BASE, ARC_ACCESS_TOKEN, RESIZER_KEY) is by contacting Arc/Photo Center team.
 Do so and then replace the placeholders with your correct values in .env.